pirafrank/workspace/README.md

 ## Installation

-just clone it to your home dir and symlink all the things.
+Just clone it to your home dir and symlink all the things.

+Main setup script is still a draft, rather a memo then an actual script.

 ## Usage

 There is no how-to.
 Look at the code.
 Google is your friend.

+## Docker Image

+A command-line workspace in a container.
+Based on this repo.
+The aim is to create a disposable development environment taking advantage of Docker.
+Images are publicly available on [Docker Hub](https://hub.docker.com/r/pirafrank/workspace).

 ## Credits

 #### Scripts

-Some files in the `bin` folder may come or contain pieces from the web (twitter? google? stackoverflow?).
-Onestly I can't remember where I got them from, but the original author should be in the comments.
+I wrote most of the scripts in the `bin` folder, with some of them already publicly available as [gists](https://gist.github.com/pirafrank).
+But others come or contain pieces from the web (twitter? google? stackoverflow?).
+Honestly I can't remember where I got them from, but you should find the original authors in the comments.

 #### Themes